cockroachdb/docs/src/current/cockroachcloud/authorization.md

 Once the initial user has added more users to the {{ site.data.products.db }} organization, it is possible to assign Cluster Admin role to one or more of those users and optionally remove that role from the initial user.

 {{site.data.alerts.callout_info}}
-In a future release, Org Administrator (legacy) role will be deprecated in favor of more fine-grained roles for separately administering organization-level user-management functions, cluster management functions, and billing management functions.
+Org Administrator (legacy) role will be deprecated in favor of more fine-grained roles for separately administering organization-level user-management functions, cluster management functions, and billing management functions, once those fine-grained roles are [generally available (GA)](../{{site.versions["stable"]}}/cockroachdb-feature-availability.html).
 {{site.data.alerts.end}}

 ### Is it possible to assign more than one role to a user in a {{ site.data.products.db }} organization?